Advertisment

 L-R) Gautam Reghunath, Meghana Bhat, PG Aditya (L-R, co-founders of Early)

 For a year, Bhat, Reghunath, and Aditya had been discussing what would eventually become Early; they'd spoken to founders and CMOs to get what they wanted to do just right.
-Bhat had consulted with Talented many times, including co-designing Thinker-Doer, the agency’s industry-first bootcamp for young designers, with Binaifer Dualni, creative and founder of Talented.
+Bhat had consulted with Talented many times, including co-designing Thinker-Doer, the agency’s industry-first bootcamp for young designers, with Binaifer Dualni, founding partner and creative of Talented.

 According to a press note, Early will offer fractional marketing advisory services specifically for start-ups and businesses in the early stages of their growth journey.